 The SF is able to account for missing data to some extent.
-It can thus be considered robust against lacking data of individual wind turbines that might occur during daily operation of a wind farm due to maintenance or failing measurement devices.
-Only with more distinct reductions of turbine availability forecast skill and forecast availability were significantly reduced.
-In that case, gaps are too large and important information is lost.
-How strongly missing turbine data impacts forecast accuracy is also dependent on wind speed, wind direction and the target turbine's position.
+It can thus be considered robust against the lack of data of individual wind turbines that might occur during daily operation of a wind farm due to maintenance or failing measurement devices.
+Only with more distinct reductions in turbine availability were forecast skill and forecast availability significantly reduced.
+In that case, gaps are too large, and important information is lost.
+How strongly missing turbine data impact forecast accuracy is also dependent on wind speed, wind direction and the target turbine's position.
 They could, just like insufficient lidar coverage, cause systematic forecasting errors.